This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 Gradle Enterprise can generally be installed on Kubernetes clusters running modern Kubernetes versions.
-The exact supported versions are listed in Gradle Enterprise’s installation guide.
-Later versions may be compatible but have not been verified to work.

 Prerequisites